The Lonely Giant of Tanjung Tualang

 Each dredge is essentially a complete mine, self-sufficient in conducting excavation and ore dressing without any other external machinery.
 The bucket line dredge (or ladder-bucket dredge), a type of dredge most commonly used in alluvial tin ore mining, uses a bucket chain system, scooping and bringing karang (ore-bearing earth) on board, followed by screening, separation, shaking, and washing of tin ore from other materials using a system of monitors (pressure jets), rotating trommel screens, sluice tables, and multiple sets of jigs.

-The trapped tin ore fragments (in the form of raw Cassiterite, a tin oxide mineral) is then collected and channeled into storage bins to be transported out, while amang (tin tailing; fine mineral waste) and overburden (coarse waste and rocks) are separated and disposed at the stern through chutes or stackers.
+The trapped tin ore fragments (in the form of raw Cassiterite, a tin oxide mineral) are then collected and channeled into storage bins to be transported out, while amang (tin tailing; fine mineral waste) and overburden (coarse waste and rocks) are separated and disposed at the stern through chutes or stackers.

 Stern gantry boom providing suspension to chutes.
 Barb wires (bottom right) installed to stop scavengers from entering the dredge.